tsgates/arch-wiki-markdown/wiki/VirtualBox_Arch_Linux_Guest_On_Physical_Drive.md

 Now we need to create the configuration file for the preset.
 I keep them in /etc along with the default mkinitcpio.conf but you may want to do differently.
 If so, update the preset with proper paths to mkinitcpio-vbox.conf.
-Again we are going to use the default mkinitpcio as a guide:
+Again we are going to use the default mkinitcpio as a guide:

     cd /etc/